 Roma has experience working for companies such as Cable & Wireless, Akcros Chemicals and CSC where she supported such clients as BAE Systems, BNFL to name just two.
 She has also worked with some of the world’s most innovating software platforms.

 “I enjoy being given a problem to solve, and either helping to build a new system from scratch or improving an existing system by making it work better, harder or faster.
 I’ve been integral to some amazing projects for software that’s used around the world, such as a bespoke screening system for flight information that’s used currently in Panama.
 There’s no satisfaction like seeing your own invention work in the way you wanted it to and making a difference to the way a place functions.

 “I recently joined ITV where I am currently supporting existing applications and databases that hold a variety of information about ITV programmes – it’s extremely interesting as I can relate my work to the programmes I watch.
 I’ll also be involved in any future application or database development too.”

 As she continues to progress in her new role, she wants to share advice with other young women considering a future in a typically male-dominated industry.

-She said: “Don’t think that because a sector is traditionally male-orientated, that you can’t be part of it.
+“Don’t think that because a sector is traditionally male-orientated, that you can’t be part of it.
 And when you make yourself part of it, stay true to yourself.
 Many women start thinking like a man in order to become part of the team, but we have such fantastic qualities just as we are, there is no need to change.

 “I’m a softly spoken person, but I don’t sit back; I approach people as my equal, just as I would expect them to treat me.
 It’s not a man’s world – it’s anyone’s world, so be yourself and simply by excelling in your job, you’ll play your part to create change for future women who come along after you.”